samthiriot/knime-shapefiles-as-WKT/docs/pages/1_merge_shapefiles/index.md

-# Demo: read spatial data from Shapefiles
+# Demo: merge shapefiles in KNIME

 [Download the workflow here](1_merge_shapefiles_in_WKT.knwf), then import it into KNIME using File/Import KNIME Workflow.